The Top Ways to Get Real Estate Clients

 2. Make the most of referrals.

-The right time may be when an over-asking offer comes in or at the closing table.
+The right time to ask fir a referral may be when an over-asking offer comes in or at the closing table.
 Celebrate with your client, and tell them how much you enjoyed working with them.
 Then ask if there’s someone they know who may need help with their home sale.

 3. Build your network.